Find Grad Schools

 32 Yearly Graduations

 The 15th most popular school in the country for medical ethics majors who are seeking their master's degree is Framingham State University.
-Each year, around 4,800 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $970 per year, while in-state graduate students, on average, pay $1,680 per year.
-For the 2020-2021 academic year, 32 master's degrees were handed out to medical ethics majors at Framingham State.
-About 94% of this group were women, and 6% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 32 people received their master's degree in medical ethics from Framingham State.
+Around 10% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 #16